brysonjones/multitask_dit_policy/README.md

 Training these models can be finicky (as is all AI research...)

-Here are some common failures modes I've seen when training this particular model, and approaches to debugging
+Here are some common failure modes I've seen when training this particular model, and approaches to debugging

 ### Idling / No Motion

-In some cases, you may train the model and during inference see it's outputs "collapse", resulting in static or no motion.
+In some cases, you may train the model and during inference see its outputs "collapse", resulting in static or no motion.
 This collapse can occur at the starting point mid-way through a task.

 My intuition is this happens when the tasks or training data is especially multi-modal, and based on the observations the policy oscillates in its actions around some average output.

 This appears to happen in two specific cases:
 - When you don't have enough training data for your task.
-If you only have 20-100 examples, try to roughly double your dataset size and try again for the same task.
-Once you have above 300 examples or so for a single task if you are still seeing this, the task may be too complex, or have some part of the task that's unobservable that is causing the issue.
+If you only have 20-50 examples, try to roughly double your dataset size and try again for the same task.
+Once you have above 300 examples or so for a single task, if you are still seeing this, the task may be too complex, or have some part of the task that's unobservable that is causing the issue.
 - When your dataset contains multiple similar tasks.
 An example would be picking up and moving 2 different objects.
 While the object is different, the model is heavily relying on the language conditioning which might not be rich enough to give the model a strong differentiation in the actions it should take.

 **Debugging tips:**